canonical/mir/doc/sphinx/explanation/performance.md

 * the CPU, GPU and memory characteristics of the system

-Part of our test automation is to some test applications (e.g.
-`glmark2-wayland`) on low-end hardware on which we know Frame has been deployed and track the results.
+Part of our test automation is tracking the results of running some test applications (e.g. `glmark2-wayland`) on low-end hardware on which we know Frame has been deployed.
 These results can be as low as 30fps, but on "normal desktop hardware" figures in the 10s of thousand fps are reported.